Biswajit-S/spring-boot-keyclock/README.md

 # spring-boot-keyclock
 This appliacation demonstrates a Spring-boot application integrated with Keycloak.
 The spring boot APIs are protected with OAuth2 and Keycloak acts as the authorization server.

+## Pre-requisite
+* Keycloak realm export by default does not export the user account.
+For simplicity of this application the scripts to export the user account in the realm has not been included.
+* So a test user account needs to be created first in Keycloak, before testing these API.

 # API Specification

 ## Getting Tokens